Alzheimer’s disease inspired family business

-A woman who lost her mother to Alzheimer’s disease is using her grief to help others.
+A woman who lost her mother to Alzheimer’s disease is using her grief to help others, writes Joyce Fegan.

 Michele Healy, along with her daughter Darcie, have started the Memory Collectors after Michele’s 91-year-old mother died last February before the family had a chance to document her life.